liferay-design/liferay.design/README.md

 If you're part of the Liferay team in Figma, there's a Liferay.Design project &mdash; you can see where we're at and contribute comments, designs, etc there.

 If you'd like to help manage deployments, please request to join our WeDeploy team!

+### Notes

+1. **Pushing work to the upstream dev branch will automagically build the site**

+1. Once build is complete visit [the dev site to see it](https://site-liferaydotdesign-dev.wedeploy.io).

+    If you're in the WeDeploy project, you can view build status on the [logs page](https://console.wedeploy.com/projects/liferaydotdesign-dev/services/liferaydesign/logs).